wvwa25/SWE-3643-Fall2024-Project/README.md

 -----

-Alternatively, you may run the project with the Maven Wrapper and SpringBoot.
+Alternatively, you may run the project with the Maven Wrapper and Spring Boot.

 ### Running with Maven Wrapper
 1. Clone this GitHub repository